 “Sure.
-It’s $4,350…”
+It’s $4,850…”

 “OK, thank you.”
 Click….buzzzzzzz.

 Some phone calls like that aren’t even made anymore because tuition is posted on the school’s Web site.
 And you know what that means…potentially large numbers of families aren’t even calling your school because they believe the tuition you’ve posted is out of their price range…especially if they have 2 or 3 children.

-Consumers that seek price information and make their decisions based solely on price are always looking for the best “deal.”
+Consumers who seek price information and make their decisions based solely on price are always looking for the best “deal.”
 Many schools have offered financial aid to those families that have demonstrated financial need, but families that have no financial need still want the best “deal” they can get because that’s how our consumer-driven economy has trained them.

 So, if your school is experiencing a downward trend in enrollment, perhaps your school’s tuition, plus all the incentives for second, third and fourth child, as well as discounts for members of the parish or of the church, are indeed posted on your school’s Web site.
 If they are, I’m sure you can rationalize why they’re there: “We want to be transparent about out costs;” “We want to reduce the number of phone calls to our school’s office;” and the list can go on.

 “We believe our school offers an excellent educational environment, and because of our commitment to educational excellence, our announced tuition is an amount that reflects a substantial value, since the cost to educate our students is higher (if it is, of couse).
 We also have scholarships and financial aid awards which parents with demonstrated financial need can apply for since we want to offer the opportunity to enroll in our school to as many students as possible.
 When you break it down, our tuition is less than $X per hour, and that’s before any scholarships, financial aid or other incentives are applied.
 Before we discuss financials in detail, though, let’s schedule a time that you can experience our school first hand, and make sure that school provides a good fit for your child’s educational needs.
 If it is, then we can discuss financial aid and tuition assistance programs, along with our payment policies and plans to make our educational experience an affordable one for your family.
 How does that sound?”

 If you’re still pressed for a “number,” ask if the parents are currently paying tuition at another school or at a preschool or daycare program.
 Pay attention to how the parents talks about the tuition they’re paying, and respond in an in kind manner.
-For instance, if the parent says, “Yes.
-My son is in a local daycare program,” you must then ask what they’re paying there.
+For instance, if the parent says, “Yes…my son is in a local daycare program,” you must then ask what they’re paying there.
 If the parent says, “That doesn’t matter” and presses you for a number, now you need to consider if that’s the kind of parent you want as part of your parent community.

 Yes.
 Four-digit numbers scare families.
-I can take my car for a state safety inspection, and it may need 2 tires, front brakes, an a sway bar bushing replaced, and my repair bill will run around $600.
+I can take my car for a state safety inspection, and it may need 2 tires, front brakes, an a sway bar bushing replaced, and my repair bill will run around $800.
 But if I add a transmission service, a front-wheel alignment and a radiator flush to get it ready for winter, my bill just went over $1,000.
 Then the conversation progresses to, “Well, what do I really need to do now?”

 Parents will still pay for “experiences” (which is why you need to use the above script that speaks to the “educational experience,”) and automobile retailers never talk about “owning” a car anymore.
 They speak to “driving” a car for a very “affordable” price.
 Usually, those monthly payments are a low-mileage lease payment with a hefty down payment and do not include monthly taxes.
-So when the television commercial says, “Drive a Mercedes for $359 a month,” realize that’s less than the $435 a month for 10 months they’ll pay for their child’s education (as stated in the phone call at the beginning of this article), and then have to make the decision year after year…especially if there’s more than one child in the family.
+So when the television commercial says, “Drive a Mercedes for $359 a month,” realize that’s less than the $485 a month for 10 months they’ll pay for their child’s education (as stated in the phone call at the beginning of this article), and then have to make the decision year after year…especially if there’s more than one child in the family.
 And usually, that $485/month for 10 months will increase the next year, while the $359/month for the Mercedes will remain the same for the term of their lease.

 Perhaps the issue isn’t cost after all.
-It’s that we’re still talking about it the way we’ve always talked about it.
+Perhaps it’s that we’re still talking about it the way we’ve always talked about it.
 And since the mindsets of today’s generation of parents are different from those of previous generations, sticking to “the way we’ve always done it” could continue to result in continued enrollment decline.

-Note the guidance from IRS publication 526 (Source: https://taxmap.ntis.gov/taxmap/pubs/p526-002.htm, accessed 12/15/16)
+Note the guidance from IRS publication 526 (Source: https://taxmap.ntis.gov/taxmap/pubs/p526-002.htm, accessed 12/15/16):

 Tuition, or amounts you pay instead of tuition.
 You can’t deduct as a charitable contribution amounts you pay as tuition even if you pay them for children to attend parochial schools or qualifying nonprofit daycare centers.
 You also can’t deduct any fixed amount you must pay in addition to, or instead of, tuition to enroll in a private school, even if it is designated as a “donation.”

-© Michael V. Ziemski, SchoolAdvancement, 2014-2016
+© Michael V. Ziemski, SchoolAdvancement, 2014-2022